cnc-community/api/obs-scripts/fetch-leaderboard-rank/README.md

 ## Prerequisites
 - Python version 3.6.8 installed and configured in OBS settings.
-- Read how to check you have Python installed and configured for [#configuring-python](OBS here).
+- Read how to check you have Python installed and configured for [OBS here](#configuring-python).

 ## 🚀 Quick start

 1. Download `leaderboard-rank.py` to your PC.
 2. Open OBS, go to Tools > Scripts.
 3. Click the (+) and point to `leaderboard-rank.py` where you have it saved on your PC.
 Upon saving, properties should appear.
 4. Enter your URL to your API profile.
-To find your URL for your profile, [#finding-your-api-url](read here).
+To find your URL for your profile, [read here](#finding-your-api-url).
 5. Create an OBS text source and then select them from the dropdowns.
 If they don't appear, click the refresh icon bottom left, note: not the "Refresh" button.
 6. Once configured, click the "Refresh" button to fetch the latest data for your text sources.
 Note this endpoint is cached for 15 minutes.